-Please include your last name, first name, student ID, section# in the title of the submission.
-Please note that the one file with your answers for each part of the term project can be submitted only once, so before submitting it, make sure it is correct and complete.
+Please include your last name, first name, student ID, section# in the title of the submission in Moodle (Note: submissions in Connect cannot be traced, so please do not upload your document in Connect).
+Please note that the one file with your answers for each part of the term project can be submitted only once in Moodle, so before submitting it, make sure it is correct and complete.
 No second or subsequent submissions or amendments by e-mail will be considered.
 There is a grade penalty for late submission on a non-exception basis; assignments not submitted on time get a zero; this applies to all assignments received after midnight according to the records of the course account, no matter if it is late for a couple of seconds, minutes, hours or days.
 There are no excused reasons (e.g., sickness or travel arrangement) for late submission because the term projects can be submitted at any time between the beginning of the term and the prescribed deadline.
 The electronic feedback of the graded term projects will be returned in four weeks, but key elements will be discussed in the class immediately after its due date.